zzc6332/worker-handler/README.md

 The parameters received by `excute()` from the third one onwards are all `payloads`, which will be passed to the target `Action` in `Worker` in order.

-The full form of the second parameter is an object about connection configuration option, which contains two properties: `transfer` and `timeout`:
+The second parameter is an object that specifies connection configuration options, which contains two properties named `transfer` and `timeout`:

 - The value of `transfer` is an array of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) that will have their ownership transferred to the `Worker`,  used to specify the `transferable objects` in `payloads` that need to be transferred.

-  If this property is not specified, all `transferable objects` in `payloads` will be automatically identified and placed into the `transfer` array.
+  If the value of `transfer` is `"auto"`, then the `transferable objects` in `payloads` wil be automatically identified.

-  If there is no need to transfer any objects, then set `transfer` to `[]`.

 - The value of `timeout` is the timeout duration for this connection.

    After the timeout, the connection will be closed, no further responses will be received, and the `Promise` returned by `Action` will become `rejected`.

-Parameter passing can also be simplified according to follow situations:
+The passing of the second parameter can also be simplified according to follow situations:

 - If only `transfer` is needed, an array can be directly passed.
 - If only `timeout` is needed, a number can be directly passed.
-- If neither is needed, any of the following values can be passed: `null`, `undefined`, any number less than or equal to `0`.
+- If neither is needed, any of the following values can be passed: `null`, `undefined`, `[]`, any number less than or equal to `0`.

 ## Responding Messages